abgordon/in-python/README.md

  - How many times are they allowed to repeat a section?
  - What is the tempo?
  - What is the key?
- - What the effects saturation for each section?
+ - What are the effects saturation for each section?
 Delay, reverb, flanger, autowah, etc etc etc, whatever can be virtualized.
  - What is the velocity for each note being played?

  Almost certainly there is more stuff here to be figured out.